Tales from the Darkside: The Movie: Epilogue

-Betty remarks that Timmy saved the best story ("Lover's Vow") for last, but he says that the next one is best, and has a happy ending.
-She replies that it is too late as she has to start cooking him, and that none of the stories in the book have happy endings.
+Betty remarks that Timmy saved the best story for last, but he says that the next one is best, and has a happy ending.
+She replies that none of the stories in the book have happy endings and it is too late as she has to start cooking him.
 As Betty advances on Timmy, he narrates his own actions: throwing some marbles on the floor, causing her to slip and fall on her butcher's block and impaling her on her own tools.
 Timmy releases himself and pushes her into her own oven.
 The film ends with Timmy helping himself to a cookie and breaking the fourth wall by saying "Don't you just love happy endings?"